 This has a positive impact on maternal and child health.
 Knowledge influences women’s choices when it comes to pregnancy check-ups, childbirth and nutrition.
 Educated girls and women turn to the health services to a greater degree.

 If all the girls in low and middle-income countries completed primary school, this would reduce child mortality for those under five by 15 per cent.
 When girls complete lower and upper secondary schooling the positive effect is dramatic.
-According to figures from UNESCO, child mortality then drops by a massive 49 per cent for those under five years of age.
+According to UNESCO, child mortality then drops by 49 per cent for those under five years of age.

 Education is also effective when it comes to combating child marriage, teenage pregnancy and HIV/AIDS.